Two alumni members of Governing Council will be elected by the College of Electors on February 23, 2021.

 The College of Electors is seeking candidates who are inspired to enrich the University with special perspectives, experiences, and connections; who will actively participate in the governance of the University; and who will reflect the diversity of the University’s alumni.

 Each seat is for a three-year term beginning July 1, 2021 and ending June 30, 2023.
-One incumbent is eligible to stand for re-election and one incumbent has reached the maximum service and is not eligible to stand for re-election.
+Of the 2 incumbents, one Alumni Governor has advised that he will not be standing for re-election; and the other Alumni Governor has reached the maximum service permitted and is not eligible to seek re-election.

 Collectively and individually, governors are stewards of the University who: